What is a disability benefit specialist?

 Enrolled tribal members who live on or near a reservation in Wisconsin may opt to work with a tribal benefit specialist.

 Questions about how working might affect your disability benefits?
-Contact a work incentives benefit specialist (exit DHS).
+Contact a work incentives benefit specialist.